pivotal/docs-tap/scst-scan/policies.hbs.md

   regoFile: |
     ...
 ```

->**Note:** The value for the label can be anything.
-The Tanzu Application Platform GUI is looking for the existence of the `part-of` prefix string and doesn't match for anything else specific.
+>**Note** The value for the label can be anything.
+The Tanzu Application
+>Platform GUI is looking for the existence of the `part-of` prefix string and
+>doesn't match for anything else specific.

 ## <a id="deprecated-rego-file"></a> Deprecated Rego file Definition